 Laura Magaret Fowler

 Date of Birth: 1868

-Place of Birth: Mitcham, SA
+Place of Birth: Mitcham, South Australia

 Laura Margaret Fowler was born at Mitcham, SA, daughter of grocer George Swan Fowler and his wife Janet Lamb.
 She was the first woman to enrol in medicine in South Australia.
 After graduating she completed her residency at the Adelaide Children’s Hospital, and in 1892 became the first woman to be elected to the SA Branch of the BMA.
 In 1893 she married Cr Charles Standish Hope, and the couple left for Bengal as medical missionaries.
 During the course of the next 20 years they practised at various mission hospitals throughout India.